Pullusb/greasepencil-addon/README.md

 ## Straight stroke

-Straighten the stroke between first ans last point, keeping the points proportionally distant from each other.
+Straighten the stroke between first and last point, keeping the points proportionally distant from each other.
 You can affect influence in the redo panel (press F9 to pop up the redo panel).
 Influence amount is remembered for next use (You can shift+click on the button to reset and force the use of 100% influence)